I am a member of Chadwick Nott’s South West & Wales team and we specialise in the recruitment of permanent qualified solicitors at all levels.

 Chadwick Nott also offers other services including specialist paralegal, interim and in-house recruitment.

-Please contact Sarah Wood to discuss current opportunities in the South Wales legal market.
+Please contact our South West Team to discuss current opportunities in the South Wales legal market.